 How much time should I plan to spend on my coursework?

 How much you need to study always varies of course.
 A good plan is to create a schedule on your weekly calendar and plan for blocks of time to complete your coursework.
-Classes will mostly be on friday afternoons and saturdays.
-Students should plan a preparation of one hour for every hour they spend "in class".
+Classes will mostly be on Friday afternoons and Saturdays.
+Students should plan preparation of one hour for every hour they spend "in class".

 For each course, students should probably estimate